Quotients of the Bruhat-Tits tree

 INPUT:

-• exact boolean (Default: False).
-If True, return an embedding into a matrix algebra with coefficients in a number field.
+• exact – boolean (default: False); if True, return an embedding into a matrix algebra with coefficients in a number field.
 Otherwise, embed into matrices over \(p\)-adic numbers.

-• prec Integer (Default: None).
-If specified, return the matrix with precision prec.
+• prec – integer (default: None); if specified, return the matrix with precision prec.
 Otherwise, return the cached matrix (with the current working precision).

-• A 4x4 matrix representing the embedding.
+OUTPUT: a 4x4 matrix representing the embedding

 EXAMPLES: